 Your job as a writer is to make your subjects clear and interesting.

-Assuming you aren’t working on the next Waiting for Godot, you’ll work to make sure your meaning is clear and easy to grasp.
+Assuming you aren’t working on the next Waiting for Godot, you’ll work to make sure your meaning is easy to grasp.

 And assuming you aren’t editing Wikipedia, you’ll work to make it lively and fresh.